pereznetworks/TD-Project8/README.md

     preserve current master branch
       - making it v.1.0.0

-    address issues unable to fix in 'migrate to Gulp v4' in Gulp v4,
+    address issues unable to fix in 'migrate to Gulp v4' branch in Gulp v4,
         - gulp-imagemin works fine, but still uses gulp.util and has not addressed vulnerabilities